(konishi) Translators: andrei introduction:

-"shiritori" is a japanese game. the first player a word, the second player must say a word beginning with the last character (syllable) of the first player's word, the third playe T say a word with the last character of the second player's word... and so on. the players are not supposed to say the same word twice.
+"shiritori" is a japanese game. the first player says a word, the second player must say a word beginning with the character (syllable) of the first player's word, the third playe T say a word beginning with the last character of the second player's word... and so on. the players are not to say the same word twice.

-This track consists of two matches: the first one features maki-chan and the two kids from ugo-ugo lhuga. the second one features other characters from the programme.
+This track of two shiritori matches: the first one features maki-chan and the two kids from ugo-ugo lhuga. the second one features other characters from the programme.

-Ugo-ugo lhuga was a programme for kids, now discontinued. it had a cutting edge quality to it that assured it became a among kids and adults who watched it. it often featured very surreal Sketches. some of the of the programme was immortalised in this pizzicato album, especially this track, shiritori shimasho.
+Ugo-ugo lhuga was a programme for kids, now discontinued. it had a cutting edge quality to it that assured it became a legend among kids and adults who it. it often featured very surreal Sketches. some of the crazyness of the programme was immortalised in pizzicato album, especially this track, shiritori shimasho.

-It was difficult to translate this track because a lot of the humour and irony of the original just wouldn't work in english. after I had finished the translation and re-read it, I realised Ort of reminded me of the tea party with the mad hatter from alice in (and I certainly used much of it's language as a model for the translation, unconsciously) -- all those people pla This game in a completely subversive manner, going really crazy about it, but acting as if had strict rules which should be properly observed. the dialogue is absurd, but everybody is Erious about what are doing one forgets they are not actually making any sense.
+It was very difficult to translate this track because a lot of the humour and irony of the original just wouldn't work in english. after I had finished the translation and re-read it, I Ort of reminded me of the tea party with the mad hatter from alice in wonderland (and I certainly used much of it's language as a model for the translation, unconsciously) -- all people pla This game in a completely subversive manner, going really crazy about it, but as if everything had strict rules which should be properly observed. the dialogue is absurd, but everybody is about what they are doing one forgets they are not actually making any sense.

 My favourite line is 'oyamada keigo? hito? '